FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/api_and_exits_intro_ibmi/_index.md

 {
-    "title": "Build APIs and exits",
-    "linkTitle": "Build APIs and exits",
+    "title": "About  APIs and exits - IBM i", "linkTitle": "Build APIs and exits",
     "weight": "260"
-}# <span id="Building_CFT_API_applications"></span>About APIs and exits - IBM i

-This section introduces the two application families that can be developed using two interfaces and the development kit contents for building APIs.
+}This section introduces the two application families that can be developed using two interfaces and the development kit contents for building APIs.

 -   Applications communicating